jfacorro/wall-monitor/README.md

 specific URL is shown on screen before rotating to the next one.
 The value is an integer which represent the amount of milliseconds.

-The `splitted` layout also has a single configuration value called `orientation`, which determines if the screen will be splitted in the `vertical` or `horizontal` direction.
+The `splitted` layout has two configuration values:

+- `orientation`: which determines if the screen will be splitted in the `vertical` or `horizontal` direction.
+The default is `vertical`.
+- `distribution`: list of percentages to be used for the size of each section in the splitted screen.
+  When this configuration is not provided the size will be distributed evenly between the pages.

 The following is an example of what a configuration would look like in YAML: